wichayutdew/device-setup/notes/leetcode-cheatsheet.md

         5. pivot can be found from total length - kmod, then we repeat the tail that amount of times
         6. new head is the node next to tail, cut the link and return that

+    **Solve 2nd method**
+        1. do 1 loop to get length of linked list
+        2. from length, do kMod to find new head position. if kMod == 0 means we rotate for k times and endup with same head
+        3. then do pointer to find new tail position, 1st pointer run kMod times. then run both pointer until next to 1st pointer is null
+        4. purpose of 1st pointer is to make linkedlist cyclic by connecting to head
+        5. purpose of 2nd pointer is to stop at new tail. so we just return next value while cutting the tail

     **Complexity** Time: O(n) Space : O(1)